We understand that you may have work, family, or other responsibilities that can interfere with your abiliity to seek help.

 Our culture is based on one simple tenet: we will treat others as we would like to be treated – with respect and empathy.
-We pride ourselves on how we serve our patients.
-Our INSPIRE culture sets us apart in how we interact not just with patients, but with our communities and each other on a day-to-day basis; it is how we do what we do.
+Our INSPIRE culture sets us apart in how we interact not just with patients, but with our communities and each other.
 For us, the word INSPIRE serves as an acronym that articulates the seven characteristics that are the foundation of our culture.

 We try to think ahead and prepare for what patients and other members of our team may need before they ask.
 This includes everything from considering our patients’ preferences when scheduling appointments to being a back-up for a teammate who is busy with a patient.

 Communication is key in any place of employment.
-Particularly with what we do, it is critical that we are constantly speaking to our patients and reaching out to each other so that there is never any confusion or split among the team.
+It’s critical that we constantly speak to our patients and reach out to each other to cut down on any confusion.

 While we can’t always control what people think of us, managing perceptions is another important part of what we do.
-We work to manage public perceptions by educating the public and being mindful of how we present ourselves to patients, to each other, and to the community.
+We do this by educating the public and being mindful of how we present ourselves to patients, to each other, and to the community.

 We have learned that the best way to help patients is to work together as a team.
-We use the word “we” a lot because the nature of our treatment program – combining counseling, medicine, and administration – is a team effort.
+We use the word “we” a lot because of the nature of our treatment program is a team effort.

 Our goal is to be respectful in every interaction – even when we are not treated with respect.
 Our patients have chosen the difficult path of recovery and that alone is worth respecting.

 INSPIRE is not just what we do, it’s who we are.
-It is how we demonstrate our commitment to customer service, our commitment to our mission, and our commitment to each other.
+It is how we demonstrate our commitment to customer service, our mission, and our commitment to each other.
 Treating our patients with compassion and respect is absolutely central to what we stand for.
-We are judged by how we treat our patients with each and every associate contact.
-One of our first priorities is to assist those that we serve in a way that is both caring and professional, always placing the patient’s wellbeing first.

 We specialize in treatment that combines medication, counseling, drug screening, and a referral network to give you the best chance to succeed in treatment.

 We do not simply hire a doctor to provide medication and send you on your way, as that would only deal with the biological effects of your addiction.
 Our staff includes counselors, clinical supervisors, nurses, and other service coordinators.
-While your medication is working to eliminate your withdrawal symptoms and cravings, your counselor is working with you on creating your Path to Recovery through building recovery and relapse prevention skills.
+While your medication is working to eliminate your withdrawal symptoms and cravings, your counselor is working with you to map out your Path to Recovery through building recovery and relapse-prevention skills.
 Each member of the Crossroads team specializes in an area that will support your recovery.

 Our services include: